AlexisPiracoca/data_structures/README.md

 # estructuras_de_datos
-In this repository you will find my works i did programming in my system engineering career in third semesters
+In this repository you will find my works I did programming in my system engineering career in third semester